vikashhrs/votingapp/Readme.md

 Steps to run the application
 > npm start

-The application runs on port 3500
+The application runs on port 3500, open http://localhost:3500 in browser